 The EWEW also contains a pay transparency requirement, which provides that employers may not prohibit employees from “inquiring about, discussing, or disclosing” their own or a co-worker’s pay.
 (Another recent amendment to the EWEW, which also goes into effect October 1, clarifies that retaliation is prohibited when an employee inquiries about not only a co-worker’s wages, but also the employee’s own wages.)
 However, employers may establish reasonable “time, place, and manner” limitations on such conversations by written policy.
 The pay transparency rule does not apply when an employee, such as a Human Resources staff member, who has access to the wage information of other employees as part of his or her essential job functions, discloses another employee’s pay information without permission, except in the course of an investigation or legal proceeding.
 (As we discussed here, Virginia recently adopted a pay transparency provision that became effective July 1, 2020; D.C. also has a pay transparency law.)

-Violations of the wage history and wage notice requirements are subject to civil penalties of up to US$300 for each applicant for whom the employer is not in compliance, and up to US$600 for each subsequent violation.
+Violations of the wage history and wage notice requirements are subject to civil penalties of up to US$300 for each candidate for whom the employer is not in compliance, and up to US$600 for each subsequent violation.
 Other violations of the EWEW are subject to actions for damages and/or injunctive relief by the employee or the Attorney General, in addition to potential civil penalties.

 Employer Next Steps

 All employers in Maryland should ensure that their policies and practices comply with the new wage history and wage notice amendments to the EWEW and the EWEW generally.
 Specifically, employers should remove any requests for prior pay information from job applications and should train recruiters and managers on all EWEW requirements.
-Employers who do not currently have formal wage ranges for each job classification should consider establishing a range for each new job posting, which could be shared with applicants who request it.
+Employers who do not currently have formal wage ranges for each job classification should consider establishing a range for each new job posting, which could be shared with candidates who request it.

 Georgia COVID-19 Pandemic Business Safety Act Goes Into Effect